-Even if you spend your evenings poring over your grammar book (and let’s be honest- who does?), perfecting participles isn’t an easy task.
+Even if you have already completed a TEFL Course and spend your evenings poring over your grammar book (and let’s be honest- who does?), perfecting participles isn’t an easy task.
 Here are some activities that you can incorporate into your lesson plans on how to make grammar fun for your students.

 Objective – Practising using definite and indefinite articles.

 Level – It is ideal for elementary to upper intermediate students.

 Start with a text with all the articles removed.
 In pairs your learners must replace the missing articles.
 You can use a text of a series of sentences.
 Here is a suggested text for intermediate learners.
 Ten sentences is usually sufficient for this activity:

 Mouse is much better pet to have than hamster.

 Friend of mine sent me interesting postcard from Czech Republic.

 I have visited many countries, including Solomon Islands, Netherlands, British Isles and Bahamas.

 Best way to learn English is to find yourself boyfriend or girlfriend whose first language is English.